 Following the consultation on the publication version of our Development Management Policies in January 2017, the Authority decided to make a number of changes (modifications) to the plan both to improve its clarity but also to respond to many of the points arising.

 Before submitting the plan to the Secretary of State the Authority decided to re-consult to give representors the chance to consider the proposed modifications.
+This consulted on an initial schedule of modifications addendum and modifications to the submitted Policies Map.

 The modifications consultation ran from 13 November 2017 to 12 January 2018.